Could you survive civil unrest if caught in the wrong place at the wrong time?

 When they arrive, it’s possible that a trained group of “riot police” will be among them.

 This group of police is highly trained to respond to violent civil unrest.
 Before reading on, what do you notice about their appearance?

 They are trained to work as a group, in sync, showing no emotion or changing their facial expressions.
 When they advance toward rioters, they take small steps in unison, and in fact, their formation has a specific purpose.

 In the front line are the officers who will directly confront individuals when that becomes necessary.
-Armed with multiple weapons, they’re prepared to use batons, tear gas, bullets made of rubber, plastic, and wood, and rounds of bean bags.
-However, their main purpose isn’t to attack but to move the protesters to another location.
-Protesters who take violent action against the officers will be met by the second line who will begin arrests.
+Armed with multiple weapons, they’re prepared to use batons, tear gas, rubber, plastic and wood bullets, and rounds of bean bags.
+However, their primary purpose isn’t to attack but to move the protesters to another location.
+Protesters who take violent action against the officers are met by the second line, who begin arrests.

-The front line is trained to move to both sides in order to let the most unruly charge forward, right into the hands of the officers trained in crowd arrests.
+The front line is trained to move to both sides to let the most unruly charge forward, right into the hands of the officers trained in crowd arrests.